 Excerpt: this is a reference page.
 Here you can find the fundamentals of Kahneman’s breakthrough work on human decision making.
 Firstly, it will address his discovery of fast and slow thinking.
-And secondly, the importance of our unconscious mind in making decisions and influencing behaviour.
+Secondly, the importance of our unconscious mind in making decisions and influencing behaviour will be discussed.

 On this page, we want to give you a quick guide to Daniel Kahneman’s groundbreaking work about decision making.
 Maybe you’ve already heard of system 1 and system 2.
 Or you’ve heard Kahneman was the first psychologist to win the Nobel prize for economics in 2002.
 Could be you’ve heard about cognitive biases and heuristics.
 Enough to be intrigued.
 He is one of our heroes and the godfather of behavioural economics.
 We’ll give you the highlights of Kahneman’s thinking which he published in his best-selling book ‘Thinking Fast and Slow.’

-Therefore, this isn’t so much an article, but more a reference page that you can consult whenever you want to know more.
+Therefore, this isn’t so much an article as a reference page that you can consult whenever you want to know more.
 Or reread about Kahneman.
-To make your life a bit easier we have created page sections.
-So, you can easily jump to a particular subject that is of particular interest to you.
-We also have included links into this page.
-Links to more detailed information if you want to dive a bit deeper.
+To make your life a bit easier, we have created page sections so you can easily jump to the subject that is of particular interest to you.
+We also have included shortcuts links for this page as well as links to more detailed information if you want to dive a bit deeper.
 The page sections:

 System 1 and system 2

 Most importantly, the groundbreaking research of Daniel Kahneman showed that our brain has two operating systems.
 Which he called system 1 and system 2.
 These are the differences between the two systems of our brain:

 - WITHOUT self-awareness or control “What you see is all there is.”

 - ROLE: Assesses the situation, delivers updates

 - DEFINING CHARACTERISTICS: deliberate and conscious, effortful, controlled mental process, rational thinking